voelklmichael/Blog/_posts/2024-10-15-serde-trait-part3.markdown

 This works!
 Now, given our `runtime_reflection` function, we can deserialize any instance of our trait object.
 Hurray!

-Here as a complete code snippet:
+Here is a complete code snippet:
 {% highlight rust %}
 trait Trait {}